 Menopause Mondays: Soy to the World!

 Nobody likes the symptoms that come with perimenopause and menopause.
 Hot flashes, fatigue, depression, irritability, and insomnia are not fun!
 Could soy be the answer?
-Dr. Gordon Saxe, MD, PhD, the Director of Research, a preventive and integrative medicine physician, a founding member of the UCSD Center for Integrative Medicine, and co-developer of the UCSD Natural Healing & Cooking Program answered questions about soy’s effects on health that women in perimenopause and menopause are dying to know the answers to!
+Dr. Gordon Saxe, M.D., Ph.D., Research Director and Preventive Medicine Physician at the UCSD Center for Integrative Medicine and co-developer Medical Director of the UCSD Natural Healing & Cooking Program, answered questions about soy’s effects on health that women in perimenopause and menopause are dying to know the answers to!